KumarAmrit30/autoassist-backend/README.md

 - Read the Excel file
 - Clean and validate the data
 - Map columns to database fields
-- Bulk insert into PostgreSQL
+- Bulk insert into MongoDB

 **Expected Excel Format:**